 Portability is getting even more advanced too, with clam shell designs and docks that turn your handheld consoles into full blown gaming powerhouses.

-It’s been an absolute pleasure watching this niche evolve, and we’ve decided to put together the ultimate list of the best handheld consoles of all time, not just western consoles either, we’ve dived deep into China to find the best of the best.
-This list goes in no particular order.
+It’s been an absolute pleasure watching this niche evolve from the early days, which is why we’ve decided to put together the ultimate list of the best handheld consoles of all time.
+It’s not just western consoles either; we’ve delved deep into China to find the best of the best.

 1. Nintendo Switch

-2. Retro Game 350
+2. Retro Game 351M

-3. Gameboy Advance SP
+3. Game Boy Advance SP

 4. Playstation Vita

-The PS Vita competed with the Nintendo 3DS, and although some say it lost, it held some of the best PSP games that to this day are still phenomenal.
-It captured the older market compared to the 3DS, admittedly it wasn’t exactly targeted that way but the PS Vita had a lot more mature games that capture the young teenager audience well.
+The PS Vita competed directly with the Nintendo 3DS, and although some say it lost, it held some of the best PSP games that to this day are still phenomenal.
+It also captured the older market compared to the 3DS.
+Admittedly, it wasn’t exactly marketed that way, but the PS Vita had more mature games that captured the young teenager audience well.

-But one of best features about these handheld consoles was the fact that you could play your PS3 and PS4 games through the handheld, meaning God of War and Spiderman was possible on a handheld, and that alone was incredible.
+But one of best features about these handheld consoles was the fact that you could play your PS3 and PS4 games through the handheld.
+That means God of War and Spiderman on a handheld, and that alone was incredible.